-1. In the first iteration we use a uniform prior probability distribution.
-Then we identify all the pixels where the difference between the observed colors and the SPS library colors is less than 3- $\sigma$ (figure 2, panel a).
+- 1. In the first iteration we use a uniform prior probability distribution.
+Then we identify all the pixels where the difference between the observed colors and the SPS library colors is less than 3- σ (figure 2, panel a).
 This guarantees that each pixel can be described by at least one template in our SPS library.
-Next we use the posterior NIR mass-to-light ratio from all pixels and calculate the statistical median.

-2. In the second iteration, the median NIR mass-to-light ratio from iteration number 1 is used as a constant prior in Bayes' theorem.
-Similarly to iteration number 1, we identify all the pixels where the difference between the observed colors and the SPS library colors is less than 1- $\sigma$ (figure 2, panel b).
+Next we use the posterior NIR mass-to-light ratio from all pixels and calculate the statistical median. - 2.
+In the second iteration, the median NIR mass-to-light ratio from iteration number 1 is used as a constant parameter for the entire disk, together with a Gaussian prior probability distribution.
+Similarly to iteration number 1, we identify all the pixels where the difference between the observed colors and the SPS library colors is less than $1-\sigma$ (figure 2, panel b).
 These pixels will be the "backbone" of our mass map.
 The rest of the pixels belong mainly to relatively young luminous red stars, low surface brightness regions in the outskirts of the disk, and high extinction regions.
-For these pixels we used the information from the "backbone" pixels to interpolate the stellar mass surface density, and obtain new NIR mass-to-light ratios.

-3. The third and last iteration is intended to deal only with the interpolated regions from iteration number 2.
-We apply Bayes' theorem with the new NIR mass-to-light ratios and the observed photometry.
+For these pixels we used the information from the "backbone" pixels to interpolate the stellar mass surface density, and obtain new NIR mass-to-light ratios. - 3.
+The third and last iteration is intended to deal only with the interpolated regions from iteration number 2.
+We apply a Gaussian prior probability distribution in Bayes' theorem, taking into account the new NIR mass-to-light ratios.
 We then obtain a free-bias stellar mass surface density map (figure 2, panel c).